 This law was passed twenty-one years ago, and most colleges still don’t get compliance 100% right.
 This off-site nuts & bolts assessment assures accurate, full and correct compliance with the mandates of this campus crime reporting and recordation law.
 Do you have the Clery Act crime categories right?
 Are the geographic requirements met correctly?
 Are you using the hierarchy rule to rank crimes?
 Are you reporting non-forcible sex offenses in the right category?
 How does your crime log look?
 It is complete and available?
 Are annual reports made available correctly, and are they distributed to prospective students and employees?
 What are the requirements for reporting campus registered sex offender information?
 Brett Sokolow wrote the book on Clery Act compliance (The 1999 Clery Act Compliance Manual), and he can make sure you’ve got it right.

 Has it been more than a year since you revised your student conduct code?
 If so, it’s time to take a look, and update your code.
 Let The NCHERM Group’s expertise make it easier for you.
-Policy writing is what we do, and the four options below describe how we do it.
+Policy writing is what we do, and the options below describe how we do it.
 Send us your conduct code, and we’ll provide you with a written report, identifying areas of weakness, suggesting policies that you may want to consider adding, and highlighting areas where recent cases or legislation suggest or demand changes.
 We’ll help to bring you up to date on both policies and judicial procedures, and we’ll do it for a fraction of the cost that others might charge.